LennartKeller/trf_training_tut/text/Poutyne.md

 Since the logging components of Poutyne infer the name of the metric by assessing the class name of their functions, we need to set the `__name__`-attribute of our wrapper instance with the name of the contained metric.

-To implement our sentence ordering metrics, we implement a function that returns a function for each of them.
+To implement our sentence ordering metrics, we adopt our existing code to return a function for each metric.
-These function can then be wrapped by t

 ```{code-cell} ipython3
 import numpy as np